itzAymvn/React-ToDo/README.md

 # Features

--   Add a task
+-   Add, Edit or Delete a task
 -   Mark a task as complete
 -   Mark a task as pending
--   Delete a task
 -   Delete all pending tasks
 -   Delete all completed tasks
 -   Empty the list